EdenEast/nightfox.nvim/usage.md

 ## Templates

 Templates allow for referencing of other lower level objects in nightfox's config.
 For example instead of setting an absolute color value, you can refer to a lower object's value instead.
-The base of nightfox is a [pallet].
-A pallet does not use a template as it is the base that others built off of.
-[Pallets][pallet] are used as the template source for [spec] objects.
+The base of nightfox is a [palette].
+A palette does not use a template as it is the base that others built off of.
+[Palettes][palette] are used as the template source for [spec] objects.
 [Specs][spec] objects are used as template source for [group] objects.

 If a value does not start with `#` symbol it will be treated as the template path.
 Everything in lua is a table.
-This means that `pallets` and `specs` are just lua tables.
+This means that `palettes` and `specs` are just lua tables.
 A template `path` is the keys to index into the table separated by `.` characters.

 Note: If the resulting value of a template is a [shade] then the `base` value will be used.